TencentARC/ArcNerf/docs/datasets.md

 - eval_batch_size: batch size for eval
 - eval_max_sample: max num of sample in eval dataset. only those will be fully rendered can calculate metric.

+## inference
+Inference will be performed based on eval dataset params(intrinsic, img shape).

+- render: controls the params of render novel view, like the camera path
+- volume: controls the params of volume estimation and mesh extraction.